verdaccio/verdaccio/website/docs/install.md

 title: "Installation"
 ---

-Verdaccio is a multiplatform web application.
+Verdaccio is a Node.js private and proxy registry.
 To install it, you need a few basic prerequisites.

 ## Prerequisites {#prerequisites}